matheusdiasprojects/PYTHON-Sistema-de-Validacao-de-Tokens/README.md

 ## Licença

 Este projeto é distribuído sob a licença MIT.
-Consulte o arquivo [LICENSE](LICENSE) para obter mais detalhes.